corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 * **attachmentIds**:
-List of JAR file hashes (given as strings) containing the contract class.
+List of `.jar` file hashes (given as strings) containing the contract class.

   * **attachmentIds**: